 A lot of the most fun parts of life are unplanned.
 Summer is for pints of ice cream or fresh flowers or how grass stains your new white shoes.
 I like to think that there is a beginning and an end to the lives we lead, but everything else that happens in the middle is up to us.

 Curl up with a new book.
 Drink a coffee and stare out the window.
 Pick up a pumpkin pie on your grocery run, especially if you weren’t planning on it.
 Embrace the way life goes in the same way that you bring a jacket out when seasons change.
 We’ll all end up where we’re supposed to be eventually, so just enjoy it until we get there.

 Did someone forward this to you?
-Subscribe here to receive a pep-talk straight to your inbox every Wednesday.
-Until then, see ya next week!
+Subscribe here to receive a pep-talk straight to your inbox on the last Wednesday of every month.
+See ya then!